babashka/sci/doc/adr/0002-async-await/README.md

 ## Design Decisions

+### Why helper functions instead of raw interop?

+The transformation emits `(sci.impl.async-await/then ...)` instead of `(.then ...)` for two reasons:

+1. **Performance**: Helper functions are native CLJS that compile to direct JS interop, avoiding SCI's interpreted method dispatch overhead.
+This matters for tight loops with many awaits.

+2. **Reliable detection**: Using our own symbols as markers for `promise-form?` is more robust than checking for generic `.then` syntax.
+Users might write `.then` directly in their code, which shouldn't be mistaken for transformed await calls.

 ### Why `promise-form?` detection instead of `contains-await?`

 Initially we tried tracking whether expressions contain `await` calls.
 This had issues: